gefgu/blog-back-end/README.md

   * password
   * admin
     * True: has permission to create, update and delete posts, and create and delete comments.
-    * False: has permission to create comment.
+    * False: has permission to create comments and delete self's comments.

 ### Post
 * Fields